C0mposer/C-Game-Modding-Utility/README.md

 ### Creating a Project
 To get started, you'll need to create a project for your game mod.
-Once you have created a project choose your games platform, and ***ISO File***.
-The tool will ask you to extract the ISO to a folder of your choosing, and will attempt to automatically find the games ***main executable file***.
+Once you have created a project choose your games platform, and ***ISO/ROM File***.
+If it's an ISO, the tool will ask you to extract the ISO to a folder of your choosing, and will attempt to automatically find the games ***main executable file***.
 ##### Main Executable File
 * For PS1/PS2 games, the executable should start with **SCUS**, **SCES**, **SLUS**, **SLES**, etc